Purchases of New or Used Road Vehicles

 Persons who purchase a new or used road vehicle other than a motor vehicle from a dealer must pay the GST and the QST to the dealer.

-Likewise, persons who purchase a new or used motor vehicle (This link will open a new window) from a dealer must pay the GST to the dealer.
+Likewise, persons who purchase a new or used motor vehicle from a dealer must pay the GST to the dealer.

 The GST does not apply to the sale of used vehicles between individuals.

 Moreover, persons who purchase a new or used motor vehicle at retail are required to pay the QST to the Société de l'assurance automobile du Québec (SAAQ) when the vehicle is registered.
 If the motor vehicle is not registered by the purchaser within 15 days following the delivery date, the QST will be considered payable by the purchaser at the time the vehicle is actually delivered.
 The purchaser must then pay the QST to Revenu Québec.

 A dealer registered for the GST and QST sells a used motor vehicle for $13,000 to an individual; no vehicle is accepted as a trade-in.
 The average wholesale price of the vehicle is $12,000 from which $500 is subtracted, giving an estimated value of $11,500.

 The QST is calculated on the greater of the following amounts:

 In this example, the agreed sale price ($13,000) is greater.

 For motor vehicles, the QST is calculated by the dealer and must be paid to the SAAQ by the purchaser when the vehicle is registered.